pomme-clic/s-money-documentation/docs/usecases/webhooks/webhooks.md

 * * *

 ## How it works?
-Callbacks are sent as soon as they are received internally by the XPollens webhook manager.
+Callbacks are sent as soon as they are received internally by the Xpollens webhook manager.

 The parameterization of target enpoints is made during the onboarding phase.
-The partner has to provide the associated endpoint hosted in its information system so they can be set by XPollens for each of the corresponding callbacks
+The partner has to provide the associated endpoint hosted in its information system so they can be set by Xpollens for each of the corresponding callbacks

 > Example :
 >